polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/asset.md

 * `asset_type` - the asset type.
 * `identifiers` - a vector of asset identifiers.
 * `funding_round` - name of the funding round.
-* `disable_iu` - whether or not investor uniqueness enforcement should be disabled.
-  This cannot be changed after creating the asset.

 \#\# Errors
 - `InvalidAssetIdentifier` if any of `identifiers` are invalid.